utsav82/email-classi/README.md

 3. **Classify Emails**:

-    Click the "Classify Emails" button to classify the fetched emails into the predefined categories using Gemini's GPT-4.
+    Click the "Classify Emails" button to classify the fetched emails into the predefined categories using Gemini.

 ## API Endpoints